lessonly/demux/README.md

 You signal should inherit from `Demux::Signal`.
 It should also define the attributes of the signal using the `attributes` method.
 The `object_class` key should be the class of the "object" of the signal (it will be used to retrieve the object for the payload using the object_id like `object.find(object_id)`). `signal_name` is the name that will be used when resolving which apps are listening for this signal.
 It should be unique to this signal.

+Attributes should also contain the type of account a signal is being sent for.
+In the example above, we're specifying that this signal is transmitted for a user account `account_type: :user`.
+This type should match the type of account specified in the Demux::Connection.

 A signal can contain several actions.
 For example, if your app subscribes to the "lesson" signal you we receive all actions within that signal.
 In this signal, we have two actions defined, "updated" and "created".
 The only think you have to do in the action is call `send` with the name of the action (in the future, the plan is to allow you to give extra moment in time context that can be passed to the send call).

 You can define a payload used by all actions, or for a specific action.
 When you define a method called "payload" this method will be used by all actions that don't have an action specific payload defined.
 If you wish, you can define an action specific payload by defining a method with the action name followed by `_payload`.
 As an example, see the create specific payload defined in the `create_payload` method in the example.